 The Vote!
 Project uses peer-to-peer training in our presentations.
 Presenters are knowledgeable about voting and are able to present their information in a fun and exciting way.

 The Vote!
-Project can present their free 45 minute presentation to any agency that serves people with developmental disabilities.
+Project can present their free 30-minute presentation to any agency that serves people with disabilities.
 Audience members are offered the chance to register to vote at the end of each presentation.
-Our presentation gives basic information about voting such as who can vote and a short history of voting rights.
-We also ask the question, “Why don’t you vote”?
-The audience will learn things like how to research what will be voted on, where to go for help, and how to make voting easier overall.
+Our presentation shows the importance voting should have to people with disabilities through a series of True/False questions, a fun role-play and game.
+The audience will learn things like how voting can affect people with disabilities, where to go for help, and how to make voting easier overall.

 Voting is an important way for American citizens to help shape the world they live in.
 For people with disabilities and their circle of support, voting can be one way to keep our services in place.

 American citizens that are over 18 and not in prison

 California assumes you are capable of voting, disabled or not

 In California only a judge has the right to say you can’t vote, even if you are conserved

 Staff and family can help you make decisions about voting, but they can NOT vote FOR you